opensbt/prescan-runner/README.md

 # Prescan Runner
-Prescan Runner is a plugin for OpenSBT to apply search based testing to a SUT simulated in Prescan.
+Prescan Runner is a plugin for OpenSBT to apply search based testing to system simulated in Prescan.

 ## Prerequisites
 This plugin is only compatible with the python 3.7 interpreter.
 Installation has been tested with Windows 10/11.